bobanetwork/boba_legacy/boba_documentation/developer/price-feeds.md

 ### Contract Addresses

-Bobalink is available on Boba Mainnt L2, Boba Goerli L2, Bobabeam.
+Bobalink is available on Boba Mainnet L2, Boba Goerli L2, Bobabeam.
 It will be available on more L2s soon.

 #### Boba Mainnet L2